 To change your logo go to the 'Page Master' under the 'Design' menu

-Kelly's quay is the long turf-topped pier which was built for the ships to bring in the raw materials, and take out the pig iron - including the canon balls
+Kelly's quay is the long turf-topped pier which was built for the ships to bring in the raw materials, and take out the pig iron — and the canon balls

 Taynuilt is a bit of a walk, about 20 minutes or more, but there is a good general store, an excellent butcher, a post office, and the well regarded Taynuilt Hotel; but in truth I don't see a lot of point in making the effort unless you really need some stores.
 There is also a 9-hole golf course not far from the shore.